 - Click Edit > Adjustments (a round icon in the bottom right-hand corner)

 - Tap Light > Black Point and increase it

 - Tap Color > Saturation and decrease it

 If the adjustments you’re making are still not to your liking, there are third-party apps like VSCO or Obscura that offer free photo filters and can help you achieve a similar effect.

 iPhone filters and effects tucked away in Messages

-Filters and effects can be added while you’re taking the picture in the Camera app or afterwards in Photos.
+Filters can be added while you’re taking the picture, as one of the Camera app settings, or afterwards in Photos.
 But did you know they can also be added when you’re sending a text in iOS Messages?
 In fact, there are even some hidden filters saved exclusively for Messages:

 - Comic Book will make your photos look hand-drawn, similar to a comic

 - Comic Mono applies the same aesthetic as Comic Book, only in black & white

 - Ink gives your photos a hand-drawn feel, like an incredibly detailed doodle